tom-sherman/coffeebird/syntax.md

 ## Comments

-Comments are denoted with a preceding `//` and be placed at the end of a line or on a line of their own.
+Comments are denoted with a preceding `//` and must be placed on their own line.
+This is because some entities in Rainbird do not support comments on the same line.

 **Examples:**

 ```
 // This is a comment
+concept Person
-concept Person // Another comment
+// Another comment
 ```

 ## Concepts